-As a result, on average a nurse finishes their degree with around $50,000 of student debt.
+As a result, on average a nurse finishes their degree with tens of thousands of dollars of student debt.
 Healthcare organizations that offer nurse tuition reimbursement programs help cover some or all of these costs for their employees.

 In addition, under the United States tax code, qualifying educational assistance benefits below a certain amount are not considered taxable income.
 This means that an employee that takes advantage of an employer educational assistance program effectively receives an increase in compensation tax-free.

 Nursing tuition reimbursement is a win for healthcare providers